Carlos Corberán: Leeds United

 On 21 June 2017, Corberán was announced as the new Leeds United under-23 manager, replacing the departed Jason Blunt.

-After the appointment of new head coach Marcelo Bielsa in June 2018, Corberán was promoted to first team coach as well as continuing his role as the head coach of the Under 23s.
+After the appointment of new head coach Marcelo Bielsa in June 2018, Corberán was promoted to first team coach, as well as continuing his role as the head coach of the under-23s.
 In October 2018, Corberán was described as "very talented" by Bielsa, with Bielsa stating he values Corberán's opinion "more than his own".

-Corberán's side won the PDL Northern League 2018–19 season by winning the league, they then became the national Professional Development League Champions by beating Birmingham City in the final.
+Corberán's side won the 2018–19 Professional Development League North Division, they then became the national Professional Development League Champions by beating Birmingham City under-23 in the final.

-In June 2019, it was reported that Corberán would be offered the head coach job at Spanish side Cultural y Deportiva Leonesa, but he decided to stay at Leeds to remain under Bielsa.
+In June 2019, it was reported that Corberán would be offered the head coach job at Spanish side Cultural Leonesa, but he decided to stay at Leeds to remain under Bielsa.
 A year later, Leeds earned promotion to the Premier League as EFL Championship winners.

 Huddersfield Town

 In July 2020, Corberán was offered the position of head coach at Huddersfield Town, which he accepted and his appointment was confirmed on 23 July.
-On his debut on 5 September, the Championship club lost 1–0 at home to Rochdale in the first round of the EFL Cup; the first league game a week later saw the same score against Norwich City also at the Kirklees Stadium.
+On his debut, on 5 September, the club lost 1–0 at home to Rochdale in the first round of the EFL Cup; the first league game a week later saw the same score against Norwich City, also at the Kirklees Stadium.

 Corberán missed the opening game of the 2021–22 season due to a positive COVID-19 test.
 The 2021–22 season saw the Terriers finish in third position.
-After drawing the first leg of the play-off semi-finals 1–1 away from home, a 1–0 home victory saw them defeat Luton Town and set up a final with Nottingham Forest at Wembley Stadium.
+After drawing the first leg of the play-off semi-finals 1–1 away from home, a 1–0 home victory saw them defeat Luton Town and set up a final with Nottingham Forest at Wembley.
 The match was decided with a Huddersfield own goal.

 On 7 July 2022, Corberán resigned from his position as head coach.

 Olympiacos

 On 1 August 2022, Corberán was appointed head coach of Olympiacos.
-He was fired after a 2-1 defeat by Aris in Thessaloniki, with his team 6th in Super League Greece.
+During the UEFA Europa League qualification, under his management, the team managed to qualify for the group stages, despite the fact that the qualification was decided on penalties on two occasions in a row.
+He was sacked after two consecutive defeats in the Europa League group stage, and a 2–1 defeat by Aris in Thessaloniki, with the team fifth in the Super League.

 West Bromwich Albion

-On 25 October 2022, Corberán returned to the English Championship, being appointed head coach of West Bromwich Albion on a 21/2-year deal.
+On 25 October 2022, Corberán returned to the EFL Championship, being appointed head coach of West Bromwich Albion on a 21/2-year deal.
 He joined a team that were second from bottom after 16 games.
 His debut four days later was a 2–0 home loss to Sheffield United.
-He won 10 of the next 12 league games.
-On 7 February 2023, amid speculation of a return to Leeds following their sacking of Jesse Marsch, Corberán signed a contract extension keeping him at the club until 2027.
+He won ten of the next twelve league games.
+On 7 February 2023, amid speculation of a return to Leeds following the sacking of Jesse Marsch, Corberán signed a contract extension, keeping him at the club until 2027.
+His team remained in contention for the play-offs until the final day, losing 3–2 at Swansea City to finish ninth.